Iowa State University College of Veterinary Medicine Essential Functions and Technical Standards Policy

 ISU Student Policies

 The purpose of this Honor Code shall be to promote ethical standards of personal and professional conduct among veterinary students at Iowa State University College of Veterinary Medicine (referred to in this document as “ISU CVM”).
 During our tenure in the veterinary profession we are expected to uphold standards established by our predecessors and elucidated in the Veterinarian’s Oath and the American Veterinary Medical Association’s Principles of Veterinary Medical Ethics.
-Document
+Honor Code

 DVM Student Syllabus Template